AlGepe/OmniSnippets_JS/docs/generalTips/intro.rst

 The handbook was created by Dominik, Jack, Steve, and Wojtek, who shared the experience they gained during the work at Omni Calculator as calculatorians, reviewers, or proofreaders.
 We will update it regularly with all new features that come out at Omni Calculator with time.
 Any **feedback or requests** for new content should be directed to ..., the current editor of this guide.
 Enjoy the handbook!

 .. rubric:: Most useful links and copy-paste stuff

+The content of this section provides links and templates that every calculatorian may need during everyday work.

 .. toctree::
     :maxdepth: 2